|BUSINESS OFFICE||STUDENT FINANCIAL SVS||FINANCIAL AID||STEPS FOR AID||TYPES OF AID||FORMS/DOCS|

 Student Financial Aid

 Many Auburn students earn money through either on-campus or off-campus part-time employment to assist with education and living expenses.
 By working 10-20 hours per week, students can reduce their need to borrow additional funds for college.
-There are three work programs available to students at Auburn.

 Federal Work Study (FWS)